Download the book for free

 Nate jumped into the river like he was seeking to put out a fire.
 In a sense, he was, but reaching the water did nothing to calm his need.
 They reconnected emotionally after the near-death experience, but now he urged for her body.
 She had a smile that could light up any mood and when his hands reached the back of her neck, it felt like she was molded for him.“So you decided to join me after all?”

-Called by Fire Twenty-Six
+Called by Fire Thirty-Four

-Called by Fire Twenty-Five
+Called by Fire Thirty-Three

-Called by Fire Twenty-Four
+Called by Fire Thirty-Two

-Called by Fire Twenty-Three
+Called by Fire Nine